 "In particular," explains the patent, "the light pattern recognition module includes a light emitter that is capable of projecting a predetermined pattern of light (e.g., infrared light) and a light detector that is capable of detecting a pattern of light caused by reflection of the predetermined pattern of light from an object (e.g., a user)."

 The patent then goes into great detail about the specifics of how a light dot projector is used, and how the results are interpreted.
-But the short version is that this Face ID on MacBooks — and it's coming with a notch.
-Although it's possible that the notch will not be exactly the same as seen on iPhones.
+But the short version is that this Face ID on MacBooks — and it's going to go in the notch.

 Apple proposes that the Face ID module will be in a partition, which could be "disposed adjacent to the display layer," or above it.
 "In some examples, the partition is a notch, a circle, an ellipse, a polygonal shape, a series of polygonal shapes, a curvilinear shape, or the like."